ENEE467-F2025/lab-5/README.md

     ```
     This should print the following output to the terminal (if the message doesn’t appear, stop and contact your TA, otherwise proceed with the lab procedure):
     ```txt
-    All packages for Lab 5 found.
+    All packages for Lab 5, Part II found.
 Docker setup is correct.
     ```
 ## Attaching the Docker Container to VSCode
 To enable type hints and IntelliSense, after starting the container, run the following command from a new terminal on the lab machine (host) to attach the running container to VSCode: